by Kristin Lloyd

 3. Practice awareness of your feelings

-4. Move your body
+4. Move your body to avoid regain

 Some people call it exercise; I like the phrase ‘move your body’.
 This is because so many people are psychologically programmed to think that ‘exercise’ happens in a gym or must be painful or unpleasant.
 The truth is you can move your body at anytime and anywhere.
 You can have a dance party in your living room and burn calories.
-You can go for a walk, do some squats, etc. You can go for a swim, or jog in the park.
+Also, go for a walk, do some squats, etc. You can go for a swim, or jog in the park.
 Sure you can do yoga at a fancy studio, or you can pull up YouTube and do a yoga video in your bedroom.
 The point is not WHAT you do, or WHERE you do it, it’s only that YOU DO IT.

 Of course you’ve heard that movement increases endorphins, the feel good hormone in your brain, so why don’t people do it more?
 It’s because most people have been programmed to think it is ‘work’ or that it is ‘hard’.
 When we reprogram our minds to find the FUN in movement everything changes.
 This once again, is a mindset shift.